-- 104. The proposed class satisfies the requirements of Rule 23(a) of the Federal Rule of Civil Procedure. - a.
-The class is so numerous that joinder of all members is impracticable because, on information and belief, the class consists of thousands of individuals.
+- 155. The proposed class satisfies the requirements of Rule 23(a) of the Federal Rule of Civil Procedure. - a.
+The class is so numerous that joinder of all members is impracticable because, on information and belief, the class consists of thousands of individuals. - b.
+There are questions of law and fact common to the class, including without limitation, whether the Defendants have constructively denied the AGO's

-- b.
-There are questions of law and fact common to the class, including without limitation, whether the Defendants have constructively denied the AGO's application on behalf of class members; whether doing so without rendering a reasoned decision on the merits of the application is arbitrary and capricious; and whether the evidence supports a finding that all members of the class have established a complete defense against the repayment of their federal student loans. - c.
+- application on behalf of class members; whether doing so without rendering a reasoned decision on the merits of the application is arbitrary and capricious; and whether the evidence supports a finding that all members of the class have established a complete defense against the repayment of their federal student loans. - c.
 The claims of Named Plaintiffs are typical of the claims of the proposed class.
-Ms. Vara and Ms. Wilson, like all members of the proposed class, have been determined by a court of the Commonwealth to be owed full restitution by Everest Massachusetts, in compensation for that entity's widespread consumer fraud.
-Both Ms. Vara and Ms. Wilson are specifically identified in Exhibit 4 to the AGO's submission, as are the majority of the members of the proposed class.
+Ms. Cabrera, Ms. Manoo, Ms. Santiago, Ms. Vara, and Ms. Wilson, like all members of the proposed class, have been determined by a court of the Commonwealth to be owed full restitution by Everest Massachusetts, in compensation for that entity's widespread consumer fraud.
+All five named plaintiffs are specifically identified in Exhibit 4 to the AGO's submission, as are the majority of the members of the proposed class.
 When it seized Ms. Vara and Ms. Wilson's taxes and/or wages, the Department necessarily rejected the AGO's submission as sufficient to establish a borrower defense for them or for any member of the class. - d.
 The Named Plaintiffs are adequate representatives of the class because their interests do not conflict with the interests of the Class they seek to represent, they have retained counsel who are competent and experienced in APA and class action litigation, and because they intend to prosecute this action vigorously. - e.
-Named Plaintiffs are represented by attorneys from the Project on Predatory students regarding the borrower defense process, including the Plaintiffs in
+Named Plaintiffs are represented by attorneys from the Project on Predatory Student Lending of the Legal Services Center of Harvard Law School (the "Project").
+The Project has represented and/or advised numerous former for-profit students regarding the borrower defense process, including the Plaintiffs in Williams, and has represented classes of students against the Department of